WesleyyC/Restaurant-Revenue-Prediction/README.md

 14th
 - Support Vector approach, libvim linbrary, using linaer kenal
-- Did not tune any varaible.
+- Try several tunning option, the score is not very impressive.
+Might move on and try something else.
 - Score: RMSE of ~1.8M on Kaggle.
 - File: ./SVM/train.m
 - Name/Date: Wes 4/15/15